jamesperet/codex-server/readme.md

 ### Configuration

-On the root folder of your file hierarchy, create the file ``.codex-data/config/default.json`` and add a basic configuration:
+To quickly create a new configuration file, run the command ``codex create config``.
+This will create the file ``.codex-data/config/default.json`` and add a basic configuration:

 ```json
 {